Information on the coronavirus (Covid-19)

 - Service providers and delivery personnel are to register with the doorman; any persons who have been banned from the premises due to the current infection prevention measures, are not allowed to enter at any time.

-- Major parts of teaching in the winter semester 2020/2021 will be offered remotely.
+- Major parts of teaching in the summer semester 2021 will be offered remotely.

 - Students will be provided details on semester schedules and on-site classes by their faculty.

-- MultiCa validation for the winter semester 2020/21 is currently not necessary: Due to the protected university operations, you currently cannot validate your MultiCa as usual.
-What does that mean for the use of the MultiCa from September 1, i.e. when it is no longer validated?
+- MultiCa validation for the summer semester 2021 is currently not necessary: Due to the protected university operations, you currently cannot validate your MultiCa as usual.
+What does that mean for the use of the MultiCa from March 1, i.e. when it is no longer validated?
 MultiCa - Your Student ID Card

 Are students who carry out study-related activities at home covered by statutory accident insurance?